GHPReporter/GHPReporter.github.io/README.md

 # GHPReporter Website

-This is the official site of GHPReporter
+This is the official site of GHPReporter.
+[Visit site](https://GHPReporter.github.io)